coderigo/stata-git/README.md

 git list
 ```

-## Creating a git repository containing a Stata module}
+## Creating a git repository containing a Stata module

 A few handy tips to make it work best `git`: